 - Polyglot!
 The more languages you can speak, write and understand, the better

-- Knowledge of Node.js, regexp, bash (bonus points for C++)
+- Knowledge of both Node.JS and Python, regexp, bash (bonus points for C++)

 - Comfortable with Kubernetes and Cloud deployments

 - Used to work with Git and GitHub

 - Passionate about cities, urbanism, public transit, design, technology, or all the above

 - Experience dealing with multiple sources of data and different APIs